 Award recognizes those who design with recycling in mind

-(Washington, DC) – The Institute of Scrap Recycling Industries (ISRI), the Voice of the Recycling Industry™, today released a call for entries for the 2017 Design for Recycling® (DFR) Award for two of its tablets and a laptop model representing products that emphasize recycling during every phase of the lifecycle.
+(Washington, DC) – The Institute of Scrap Recycling Industries (ISRI), the Voice of the Recycling Industry™, today released a call for entries for the 2017 Design for Recycling® (DFR) Award.
 The DFR Award is ISRI’s highest award given annually to the most outstanding contribution to products designed with recycling in mind.
 It recognizes proactive steps made by manufacturers who have actively incorporated DFR principles into products and processes.

-- Reduce the use of raw materials by including recycled materials and/or components; and
+- Reduce the use of raw materials by including recycled materials and/or components.

 - Have a net gain in the overall recyclability of the product while reducing the overall negative impact on the environment.

-The Institute of Scrap Recycling Industries, Inc. (ISRI) is the Voice of the Recycling Industry™.
-ISRI represents more than 1,600 companies in 21 chapters in the U.S. and 34 countries worldwide that process, broker and industrially consume scrap commodities, including metals, paper, plastics, glass, rubber, electronics and textiles.
-With headquarters in Washington, DC, the Institute provides safety, education, advocacy, and compliance training, and promotes public awareness of the vital role recycling plays in the U.S. economy, global trade, the environment and sustainable development.
+The Institute of Scrap Recycling Industries, Inc. (ISRI) is the Voice of the Recycling Industry.
+ISRI represents approximately 1,300 companies in 21 chapters in the U.S. and 34 countries worldwide that process, broker and consume scrap commodities, including metals, paper, plastics, glass, rubber, electronics, and textiles.
+With headquarters in Washington, DC, ISRI provides education, advocacy, safety and compliance training, and promotes public awareness of the vital role recycling plays in the U.S. economy, global trade, the environment, and sustainable development.
 Generating more than $105 billion annually in U.S. economic activity, the scrap recycling industry provides nearly half a million Americans with good jobs.